Dryad Silvanet Documentation

 Site

 A Site is a geographical area which has a dimension that is dynamically calculated based on the placement of Silvanet devices in a forest.
-A user creates Packets within a Site.
+Sites are defined using the Planning Tool in the Site Management app.

 Site ID